hp77-creator/slamobot/README.md

 1. Visit our installation page: `https://your-bot-domain.up.railway.app`
 2. Click "Add to Slack" button
 3. Authorize the app for your workspace
-4. Start using the bot in your channels!
+4. Start using the bot in any channel or DM!

 ### Option 2: Local Development Setup